MakeMHz/project-stellar/documentation/Knowledge Base.md

 ### Savings settings freezes system
 Fixed in firmware version 1.0.2 (pending release)

+### FlashFXP
+Connects but does not display any files.

+**Workaround:** Use an alternative FTP client such as FileZilla.

 ## FAQ

 #### What is 'Auto' fan speed?